agarwalp/Cloud-Automation-and-Control-Systems-ACS730/README.md

 The project repository is structured with three branches:

-dev: For Development environment
+Dev: For Development environment

-staging: For Staging environment
+Staging: For Staging environment

-prod: For Production environment
+Prod: For Production environment

 Each environment is isolated, enabling independent testing and deployment.
 The automation pipeline integrates GitHub Actions for CI/CD workflows, ensuring streamlined and error-free deployments.